-Like every year around this period, IKEA has shared new collaborations and plans for the upcoming future during its Democratic Design Days, a two days’ event taking place at the headquarters in Älmhult.
+Like every year around this period, IKEA has shared new collaborations and plans for the upcoming future during its Democratic Design Days (opened in a new window/tab), a two days’ event taking place at the headquarters in Älmhult.

 Sustainability has been high on IKEA’s agenda lately and that's not just in theory.
 In fact, they’re practically turning to sustainable design and leading the way towards a circular economy model.

 IKEA Democratic Design Days 2019 saw the realization of some of the collaborations announced last year plus a lot of news!

 The focus was definitely on sustainable design and in particular on:

 - Circular design

 - Indoor air pollution